 Murmure by Van Cleef & Arpels (2002) {Perfume Short (Review)}

-Murmure (Murmur) by Van Cleef & Arpels was launched in the fall of 2002, which is slightly surprising given its very suggestive summery and sunny overtones of dewy, juicy Jasmine Sambac, the best recreation of it that we have smelled so far with A La Nuit by Serge Lutens.
-It immediately transports the perfume wearer to the middle of a noisy Bangkok street on a hot asphalt-y day where sellers of tightly woven fragrant jasmine garlands shout their wares to car drivers shut up in air-conditioned cars, who will maybe roll down their windows to buy and place the exquisitely scented blooms punctuated with red or yellow flowers on their rear-view mirror......
+Murmure (Murmur) by Van Cleef & Arpels was launched in the fall of 2002, which is slightly surprising given its suggestive summery and sunny overtones of dewy, juicy Jasmine Sambac, the best recreation of it that I have smelled so far with A La Nuit by Serge Lutens.
+It immediately transports me to the middle of a noisy Bangkok street on a hot asphalt-y day where sellers of tightly woven fragrant jasmine garlands shout their wares to car drivers shut up in air-conditioned cars.
+They will maybe roll down their windows to buy and place the exquisitely scented little buds punctuated with red or yellow flowers on their rear-view mirror......

-The heart then is all dedicated to jasmine, jasmine.
-It is much softer and unfolds around an enthralling realistic jasmine bouquet that is juicy rather than transparent, accented by orange blossom, a nuance naturally pertaining to Jasmine Sambac.
-Cassie flower is supposed to have a scent like that of violets' only more intense.
-The vanilla comes more and more to the fore, transforming the scent from a watery and tea-like texture to a creamy one although discreet aldehydes continue to lift the perfume and infuse it with light and transparency creating an exotic gourmand quality that amateurs of dewy jasmine-scented sweet moist Cambodian rice cakes, usually wrapped in fresh green banana leaves will appreciate.
+The heart of the fragrance is then all dedicated to jasmine.
+It is much softer a stage and unfolds around an enthralling realistic jasmine bouquet that is juicy rather than transparen and is accented by orange blossom, a nuance naturally belonging to Jasmine Sambac.
+Cassie flower is supposed to have a scent like that of mimosa with nuances of violets, honey and herbs.
+The vanilla comes more and more to the fore, transforming the scent from a watery and tea-like texture to a creamy one although discreet aldehydes continue to lift the perfume and infuse it with light and transparency creating an exotic gourmand quality which lovers of dewy jasmine-scented sweet moist Cambodian rice cakes usually wrapped in fresh green banana leaves will appreciate.

-The dry-down is the least dramatic, most conservative part of the perfume, being much more predictable, less rich, maybe a much needed respite for the nose in the minds of the perfumers?
+The dry-down is the least dramatic, most conservative part of the perfume, being much more predictable, less rich.
 It smells of vanilla, Tonka, violet-like Cassie more distinctively and very understated woods, namely Brazilian rosewood and cedar.
 An ozone note peaks through further in the dry-down creating a clean, beach-y effect in the longer run.
-Ah, but to spray anew the scent to smell that lovely, lovely jasmine is worth it.
+But to spray the scent again to smell that lovely jasmine note is worth it.

 The flacon was designed by Gwenael Nicolas to imitate the shape of an open lily while offering the aesthetics of a contemporary sculpture.